auth0/docs/articles/extensions/delegated-admin/v3/hooks/write.md

 ---
 # Delegated Administration Hooks: The Write Hook

+The Write Hook will run any time a user is create or updated.
+For example changing the user's password, changing their email address, updating their profile, and so on.

+When using Custom Fields, the user object passed to the callback must be updated to include `user_metadata` and `app_metadata` from the context provided to the hook (`ctx` object).
+See example below.

-Whenever you're creating new users, and you want the newly-created user to be assigned to the same group, department, or vendor as the ones to which you've been assigned, you can configure this behavior using the **Write Hook**.
+Other use cases of the Write Hook could include setting default values for newly created users.
+For example whenever you're creating new users, and you want the newly-created user to be assigned to the same group, department, or vendor as the ones to which you've been assigned, you can configure this behavior using the **Write Hook**.

 ::: warning
 Auth0 only supports user creation with Database Connections.
 :::

-The Write Hook will run anytime a user is updated if you are using custom fields.
-The activities that trigger the Write Hook to run include changing the user's password, changing their email address, updating their profile, and so on.

 ## The Hook Contract